jacques-ackermann-ringier/The-AI-Company/README.md

 ## 🚀 What Is This?

-**The Agency** is a growing collection of meticulously crafted AI agent personalities.
+**The AI Company** is a growing collection of meticulously crafted AI agent personalities.
 Each agent is:

 - **🎯 Specialized**: Deep expertise in their domain (not generic prompt templates)
 - **🧠 Personality-Driven**: Unique voice, communication style, and approach